Who will be crowned world's fastest golfer?

 "If you're a runner it gives you something distracting that's a bit like interval training, and if you're a regular golfer it's just a blast.
 I think a lot of golfers who try speedgolf will tell you that it's the most fun they've ever had playing golf."

-While early versions of the game involved having caddies carry players' clubs -- "that got a bit chaotic," explains Kosciolek -- the game now involves a player carrying up to seven (although usually fewer) clubs in a lightweight, hand-held bag.
+While early versions of the game had caddies carry players' clubs -- "that got a bit chaotic," explains Kosciolek -- the game now involves a player carrying up to seven (although usually fewer) clubs in a lightweight, hand-held bag.
 Kosciolek thinks it provides a solution to some of the problems that afflict regular golf.

 "Speedgolf teaches you that you don't have to stand over the ball for 15 seconds before you hit it," he says.
 "You're not frozen in a position having all the worst thoughts you can have before you pull the trigger.
 You just hit it.

-"Rather than trying to figure out if you should pick a 52 or 54-degree sand wedge, speed golfers would have just a few clubs and hit it.
+"Rather than trying to figure out if you should pick a 52 or 54-degree sand wedge, speedgolfers would have just a few clubs and hit it.
 Most of us don't strike purely each time anyway, so it eliminates some of the nonsense from golf that only matters at the very top level.

 "The next time people play regular golf they've gained a kind of confidence because they remember that moment they just ran up with a wedge and hit it perfectly without even watching it.
 You're going to have those moments.

 "And putting teaches you that your first read is usually right.
 There's no time to go round the other side of the hole.
-And if you're 30 feet away you're trying to two-putt which is all people really try to do anyway.
+And if you're 30 feet away you're trying to two-putt, which is all people really try to do anyway.
 It's surprising how well you play when you play speedgolf."

-Hogan, speaking of his experience at the 2015 world championships, also notes the infectious appeal of the sport.
+Hogan also notes the infectious appeal of the sport.

 "Last year in this event I was accompanied in the cart by an elderly club member for whom it was the first time watching speedgolf.
-He told me after we played 'I didn't know what to expect but I think that's the greatest sport I've ever seen.'"
+He told me after we played, 'I didn't know what to expect but I think that's the greatest sport I've ever seen.'"

 This year's competition clearly has a lot of live up to.